amcginlay/eks-demos/doc/13-loadbalancer-services/README.md

 ```

 It is not our intention to use the AWS Classic Load Balancer so, before we move on, **downgrade** back to a NodePort service then check the services.
+This may take a few seconds to complete.
 ```bash
 kubectl -n ${EKS_NS_BLUE} delete service ${EKS_APP_NAME}
 kubectl -n ${EKS_NS_BLUE} expose deployment ${EKS_APP_NAME} --port=80 --type=NodePort